Visistaadvaita Shree Vaishnava Philosophy and Practice

 as his body/mode is the Prameya.

-outlined here, will be continued in the next lesson in detail.
+This discussion regarding Prameya, which is just outlined here, will be continued in the next lesson in detail.